bokulich-lab/q2-fondue/README.md

 - `--i-accession-ids` is an artifact containing run or project IDs
 - `--p-email` is your email address (required by NCBI)
 - `--output-dir` directory where the downloaded metadata, sequences and IDs for failed downloads are stored as QIIME 2 artifacts

+## Getting Help
+Problem?
+Suggestion?
+Technical errors and user support requests can be filed on the [QIIME 2 Forum](https://forum.qiime2.org/).

 ## Citation